scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

 .. important:: We need to set the ``wait`` parameter to ``True`` in order to
                wait until all movies have been registered.

-Up to this point, we have only defined the steps of the protocol, but we have not yet been registering each of the downloaded movies.
-This process should be checking given a reasonable time if there are new movies in the download directory.
-In that sense, for each movie that is downloaded, a new step will be created and it will be launched in parallel.
-At the same time the number of steps of the protocol will be updated.
+Up to this point, we have only defined the "statics" steps of the protocol, but we have not yet been registering each of the downloaded movies.
+For that, we must create a new step that guarantees the registration of all movies.
+Next we define the method where we will have to carry out the steps that are commented.

-In order for these processes to be launched in parallel, the ``prerequisites`` parameter of each of them must be specified (it must be empty.
-In the case that we specify IDs as prerequisites, the step will not be executed until the steps that respond to the IDs have finished).

-When a protocol is launched, a check can be made of each of its steps.
-The method that is in charge of doing this operation is the ``_stepsCheck`` method, which when the protocol does not work in streaming it is not necessary to define it because the input is static.
-In the case of streaming protocols, an implementation can be done.
-In our case we will use this method to check if there are new movies.
-If so, then we generate a new step to register it and at the same time, this new step is added as a dependency (``prerequisites`` parameter) to ``closeSetStep`` step.

 .. code-block:: python